openhab/openhab-addons/addons/binding/org.openhab.binding.smartmeter/README.md

 ## Unit Conversion

-Please use the [Units Of Measurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) concept of openhab for unit conversion which is fully supported by this binding.
+Please use the [Units Of Measurement](https://www.openhab.org/docs/concepts/units-of-measurement.html) concept of openHAB for unit conversion which is fully supported by this binding.
 Please see the item example on how to use it.
 *NOTE:* your meter device needs to provide correct unit information to work properly.

 ## Full Example